 Run the Compatibility Administrator (32-bit) with administrator privileges (!).
 In the Custom Databases node, right click New Database and select Create New -> Application Fix.

 In the following window, enter the name of the application (regedit), the vendor name (Microsoft) and the path to the executable file (C:\Windows\System32\regedit.exe).

-Omit the next window (Compatibility Mode) of the configuration wizard by pressing Next.
-In Compatibility Fixes window, check RunAsInvoker.
+Skip the next window (Compatibility Mode) of the configuration wizard by pressing Next.
+In the Compatibility Fixes window, check the option RunAsInvoker.

-Now you only have to apply the compatibility fixing package to our application.
-You can do it either from the Compatibility Administrator console (choosing Install in the menu) or from the command line.
-To do it, start the command line as the administrator and run the following command:
+Now you only have to apply the compatibility fix package to our application.
+You can do it either from the Compatibility Administrator console (choosing Install in the menu) or from the command prompt.

 If you have done it right, a message of successful package installation appears.

 Installation of regedit complete.